Marcus Brady: Toronto Argonauts

 On December 3, 2012, Brady was hired to be the offensive coordinator of the Toronto Argonauts.

 Indianapolis Colts

 In 2018, Brady was hired by the Indianapolis Colts as their assistant quarterbacks coach under head coach Frank Reich.
 In 2019, Brady was promoted to quarterbacks coach.
 On January 25, 2021, Brady was promoted to offensive coordinator, replacing Nick Sirianni, who departed to become head coach of the Philadelphia Eagles.
 He was fired by the Colts on November 1, 2022, vacating his position as offensive coordinator.

 Philadelphia Eagles

 On November 22, 2022, ESPN reported that Brady had been hired by the Philadelphia Eagles as an offensive consultant.

 On February 28, 2023, Brady was hired by the Philadelphia Eagles as a senior offensive assistant under head coach Nick Sirianni.

 Los Angeles Chargers

 On February 8, 2024, Brady was named as passing game coordinator for the Los Angeles Chargers under head coach Jim Harbaugh.
+Brady was fired by the Chargers after two seasons.

+Baltimore Ravens

+On February 6, 2026, Brady was hired as passing game coordinator for the Baltimore Ravens under head coach Jesse Minter.